 Investment Examples – Analysis of ABS Under the Meaningful and Credit-Enhancement Concepts

-As detailed in paragraph 3b of the principles-based bond definition, all asset-backed security structures are required to provide substantive credit enhancement to qualify for Schedule D-1 reporting.
+All asset-backed security structures are required to provide substantive credit enhancement to qualify for Schedule D-1 reporting.
 Furthermore, asset-backed security structures that are backed by non-financial assets must generate meaningful cash flows to service the debt without reliance on the sale or refinancing at the maturity of the investment.
 Examples 4-7 provide examples of analysis under these criteria:

 Example 4 – Agency Mortgage-Backed Securities: A reporting entity invests in debt instruments issued from a SPV sponsored by the Government National Mortgage Association (GNMA), the Federal National Mortgage Association (FNMA) and the Federal Home Loan Mortgage Corporation (Freddie Mac) (collectively, “Agency or Agencies”).
 These debt instruments pass through principal and interest payments received from underlying mortgage loans held by the SPV to the debtholders proportionally, with principal and interest guaranteed by the Agencies.
 While there is prepayment and extension risk associated with the repayment of the underlying mortgage loans, the credit risk associated with the mortgage loans is assumed by the Agencies.

 Example 4 Rationale: Although the reporting entity participates on a proportional basis in the cash flows from the underlying mortgage loans held by the SPV, the reporting entity is in a different economic position than if it owned the underlying mortgage loans directly because the credit risk has been redistributed and assumed by the Agencies.
 This is a substantive credit enhancement because a market participant (i.e., knowledgeable investor transacting at arm’s length) would conclude the Agency guarantee is expected to absorb all losses before the debt instrument being evaluated.
-Therefore, the holder of the debt instrument is in a substantively different economic position than if the holder owned the ABS Issuer’s unguaranteed assets directly, in accordance with the requirements of paragraph 3b of the principles-based bond definition.
-When guarantees do not cover 100% of principal and interest as the Agency guarantees do in this example, it is still appropriate to determine if the guarantee is substantive in accordance with the requirements in paragraph 3b of the principles-based bond definition to determine if the holder is in a substantively different economic position than if the holder held the ABS Issuer’s assets directly.
+Therefore, the holder of the debt instrument is in a substantively different economic position than if the holder owned the ABS Issuer’s unguaranteed assets directly.
+When guarantees do not cover 100% of principal and interest as the Agency guarantees do in this example, it is still appropriate to determine if the guarantee is substantive in accordance with the requirements of the principles-based bond definition to determine if the holder is in a substantively different economic position than if the holder held the ABS Issuer’s assets directly.

-Example 5 - Lease in SPV with 50% Balloon Payment: A reporting entity invested in a debt instrument issued by a SPV that owns equipment which is leased to an equipment operator.
-The equipment operator makes lease payments to the SPV, which are passed through to service the SPV’s debt obligation.
-While the debt is outstanding, the equipment and lease are held in trust and pledged as collateral for the debtholders.
-Should a default occur, the debtholders can foreclose on and liquidate the equipment as well as submit an unsecured lease claim in the lessee’s bankruptcy for any defaulted lease payments.
-The loan-to-value at origination is 70%.
+Example 5 - Debt Instrument Issued by an SPV: A reporting entity invested in a debt instrument issued by a SPV.
+Payments under the instrument are secured by a note, a legal assignment from the borrower of a lease for real property and an assignment of the lease payments from an operating entity tenant.
+Additional security is provided by a mortgage on the leased property (the “underlying collateral”).
+The leased property is owned by the borrower under the note -- the SPV does not have any ownership interest in the underlying collateral, though it has legal recourse to it through the mortgage.
+The tenant makes contractually-fixed payments over the life of the lease to the borrower, who has assigned both the lease and the lease payments to the SPV as security for the debt.
+While the debt is outstanding, the lease, the lease payment, and the mortgage all serve as security for the debtholders.
+Should a default occur, the debtholders can foreclose on and liquidate the real property as well as submit an unsecured lease claim in the lessee’s bankruptcy for any defaulted lease payments.
+The loan-to-value (as a percentage of property value) at origination is 100%.